swiergot/ha-catt-fix/README.md

 The reason for the timeout is that nothing is being played so the receiver application gets closed.
 The solution for that is to add a hidden Cast media player component and play an image every 9 minutes.
 That is not new, it has been used in the official Home Assistant Cast integration for quite a long time.

 However, there's one problem with DashCast (which is used by CATT to cast websites).
 It replaces itself with the target website (`window.location = url`).
 It means it looses control of the display.
-That's why this solution is to embed receiver code into the Home Assistant UI itself and do the dummy playback there.
+That's why this solution is to embed the receiver code into the Home Assistant UI itself and do the dummy playback there.